LXD 4.0 natively supports virtual machines and thanks to a built-in agent, can have them behave almost like containers.

 QM00001drive.
 Then hit ENTER a few times to answer an invisible boot prompt.

-- Once installed and configured to allow RDP/SSH access, you can remove the various workarounds with:
+- Once installed you can remove the install drive with:

 - Boot the system to confirm it all works, install all the other drivers from the virtio drive, then run the Windows sysprep tool